bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # Future Carriage of Media Sessions {#media-sessions}

+> **Author's Note:** This section is intended to foster discussion around how the QUIC transport connection established and used by SIP/3 could be also used for carriage of media.

+> **RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.

 Future versions of this specification may include support for carrying media sessions within the same QUIC transport connection as SIP/3, with the intention being that they will be negotiated using the SDP offer/answer mechanism.